 Modern combine harvesters do the whole job automatically: you simply drive them through a field of crops and they cut, thresh, and clean the grains all by themselves using rotating blades, wheels, sieves, and elevators.
 The grain collects in a tank inside the combine harvester, while the chaff spurts from a big exit pipe at the back and falls back down onto the field.

 At the National Museum of Rural Life, East Kilbride we have a significant collection of 20th-century harvesting machines in our large machinery store.
 There are examples of machines used in the different aspects of harvesting from combines, threshing and baling machines.
 There are 12 combine harvesters at the National Museum of Rural Life.
-If you would like to see them, just ask a member of staff when you visit.

 Dimensions: 7.6 m length x 3.2 m width x 3.8 m height main frame with canopy